Do You Have Questions About Sun Blocking Clothing? I do too, and apparently, we aren’t the only ones.

 Think about the loose-fitting robes worn in the hotter desert parts of our world.
 As the person moves about the air can remove the heat from their body if the garment is loosely fitted.

-3. Does Color Matter?
+Does Color Matter?

 The darker the color, the better the UV protection.
-Darker colors like black, navy and brown can absorb more UV rays than lighter colors.
+Darker colors like black, navy, and brown can absorb more UV rays than lighter colors.
 Deep shades of red, green, or orange will also absorb the rays that will cause sunburn.

 Whites and light colors reflect the UV rays, as long as the fabric is tightly woven.
 Otherwise, some very damaging Ultraviolet rays will get through to your skin.

-Make sure to correctly apply sunscreen.
-And reapply often, even under your clothing.
 Stay in the shade, and use umbrellas if no shade is available.
 Stay under awnings and the shades of buildings and trees.
 Don’t be out in the bright sun.

 Wear lightweight light-colored clothing in the evening and at night.
 Also early mornings, before 10 AM.
 Staying safe from sunburn is not so hard if you are aware of how to protect yourself and your family.